alejandrotoledoweb/alejandrotoledoweb/README.md

 ### 💪 Current Goals:

-- 📘 Keep practice for master JavaScript, React and Redux and Ruby on Rails
+- 📘 Keep learning to master JavaScript, React&Redux, Ruby, and Ruby on Rails
 - ✌️ Collaborate in new projects

 ### 📫 How to reach me: